seanxwh/github/Octave/spam_learning_proj/README.md

 - the classifier will fisrt build a dictionary using the common daily words from </br>
 http://www.wordfrequency.info</br>
+the list of common daily words for the classifier is '4000_words.txt' in directory

 - stamp each of the dataset(spam or ham) with the dictionary(i.e create a dictionary vector for each training set)</br>